Is German a Hard Language to Learn? Reveling All Myths & Tips

 Germans love their easy language and long words.

-Here are key 3 points which will help you learn such long words with ease and shock yourself and others too -
+Here are the key 3 points which will help you learn such long words with ease and shock yourself and others too -

 • Identify core meaning - German has literal meaning when it comes to words.
 For example, Handschuh ( hand + shoe ) literally means glove ( that is a shoe for hand! )